 \subsection{Optimization and training details}

 All models were trained using the AdamW optimizer with a learning rate of $1 \times 10^{-4}$ and a weight decay of $1 \times 10^{-3}$.
 Training was performed with a batch size of 4 and input sequences consisting of 60 frames sampled with a frame skip of 3.
 Model evaluation was conducted using five-fold participant-level cross-validation.
-In each fold, approximately 80\% of participants were allocated to the training set and 20\% to a held-out test set, with all gait sequences from a given individual confined to a single partition to prevent identity leakage.
-Across folds, training sets comprised 54--55 participants and test sets 13--14 participants.
-Stratified allocation was used to ensure comparable representation of frail, prefrail, and nonfrail categories within each split.

 For each fold, models were trained independently and evaluated every 500 training iterations on the fold-specific held-out test set, for a total of 10{,}000 training iterations per fold.
-Performance was quantified using the area under the receiver operating characteristic curve (AUROC) and linearly weighted Cohen's Kappa.
-Final performance metrics were computed as the mean and standard deviation across the five folds, providing a robust estimate of generalization performance.

 Training employed a combination of cross-entropy loss and triplet loss.
 For class-weighted configurations, inverse square-root class weights were applied to the cross-entropy loss to address class imbalance.
 Data augmentation was applied uniformly across all configurations and included random affine transformations, horizontal flipping, perspective distortion, silhouette cutting, random rotation, and dropout.